HadesVR/Basic-HMD-PCB/README.md

 to do that you can use websites like [Rapidtables](https://www.rapidtables.com/convert/number/hex-to-decimal.html), just input your VID and PID values one at a time and convert them to decimal numbers.

 Once done, you'll get values like these and then all you have to do is load them up in your driver config file.
-For more details on driver configuration, check out the [driver configuration docs](Driver.md#driver-configuration)
+For more details on driver configuration, check out the driver configuration docs over at the main repo.

 ![3](img/3.png)